RyanBares/Bares_AQ/ReadMe.md

-List of all sites in Salt Lake County: https://aqs.epa.gov/data/api/list/sitesByCounty?email=ryan.bares@utah.edu&key=tauperam29&state=49&county=035 Don't forget to update the email and key!
+List of all sites in Salt Lake County: https://aqs.epa.gov/data/api/list/sitesByCounty?email=ryan.bares@utah.edu&key=tauperam29&state=49&county=035

+Don't forget to update the email and key!

 # STEP 3: Saving Files From Web Browser
-Once you have executed the command the API will return data to the HTML browser formatted for a .json file.
+Once you have executed the command the API will return data to the html browser formatted for a .json file.
 Note that it can take a while to receive all the data so be patient with it.

 To save the data from the html page to your local drive go to:
 **File -> Save Page As...**